haacked/haacked.com/_posts/archived/2004-06-07-but-its-all-plugged-in.aspx.markdown

 ---
 layout: post
-title: "But It's All Plugged In"
+title: But It's All Plugged In
 date: 2004-06-07 -0800
 comments: true
 disqus_identifier: 539
 categories: []
+redirect_from: "/archive/2004/06/06/but-its-all-plugged-in.aspx/"
 ---

 This is one of the funniest tech support stories I've heard in a long time.
 Even you non-geeks can appreciate this...